en de

 Image credit: Funky Bakers Eatery Barcelona

-The Funky Eatery has everything.
-A bakery, a deli and a restaurant (or eatery).
-It also is influenced by treats and eats from all over the world, but with local and organic ingredients.
-French croissants, Polish/Ukrainian babka, San Sebastian style cheesecake from the Basque region – the place is multicultural.
+The Funky Eatery has it all: a bakery, a deli, and a restaurant.
+Its menu is influenced by treats from all over the world, all made with local and organic ingredients.

 Tip #7: Xuba Tacos